 All tables and stored procedures are secured against unauthorized access when they are created.
-Initially, only a table's creator, its owner, has access to a table, and only its owner can use GRANT to assign privileges to other users or to procedures.
-Only a procedure's creator, its owner, can execute or call the procedure, and only its owner can assign EXECUTE privilege to other users or to other procedures.
+Initially, only a creator of a table, its owner, has access to a table, and only its owner can use GRANT to assign privileges to other users or to procedures.
+Only a creator of a procedure, its owner, can execute or call the procedure, and only its owner can assign EXECUTE privilege to other users or to other procedures.